engineyard/engineyard-jenkins/README.md

 You're developing on OS X or Windows, deploying to Engine Yard AppCloud (Gentoo/Linux), and you're running your CI on your local machine or a spare Ubuntu machine in the corner of the office, or ... you're not running CI at all?

 It's a nightmare.
 It was for me.

-[Hudson CI](http://hudson-ci.org/), the [hudson](http://github.com/cowboyd/hudson.rb) CLI project, and **engineyard-hudson** now make CI easier to do than not to.
-A few quick commands and your Rails applications' tests are automatically running, no additional setup, and its the same environment you are deploying your Rails applications (Engine Yard AppCloud).
-Sweet.
+But now, [Hudson CI](http://hudson-ci.org/), the [hudson](http://github.com/cowboyd/hudson.rb) CLI project, and **engineyard-hudson** now make CI easier to do than not to for Engine Yard AppCloud users.

 And here's some logos: